LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 If the account (-a, --account) is not specified, the application will use the first available account.
 It uses a function called **GetAccount** which returns the first available account.
 If there is no available account, it will return null.

-The function calls **GetAccountCount** to get the count of account based on the order object, and then calls **GetAccountAt** with the first index (0) to get and return the first account from the account list.
+The function calls **GetAccountCount** to get the count of account based on the order object and then calls **GetAccountAt** with the first index (0) to get and return the first account from the account list.

 ```csharp
 private string GetAccount()